 New Radiosurgery Technology Provides Improved Speed and Accuracy

 Advancements in radiosurgery technology continue to improve the speed and accuracy in which radiation treatment can be delivered to treat challenging malignant cancer tumors.
-The Nebraska Medical Center recently became the first in the region to adopt the Varian TrueBeam STx radiosurgery system, which opens the door to new possibilities for the treatment of difficult to treat cancers like those in the brain, spine, lung, liver, pancreas and prostate.
+Nebraska Medicine recently became the first in the region to adopt the Varian TrueBeam STx radiosurgery system, which opens the door to new possibilities for the treatment of difficult to treat cancers like those in the brain, spine, lung, liver, pancreas and prostate.

-"This technology is designed to do stereotactic radiosurgery and stereotactic body radiation therapy with greater speed and precision than possible with other systems," says Charles Enke, MD, radiation oncologist at The Nebraska Medical Center.
+"This technology is designed to do stereotactic radiosurgery and stereotactic body radiation therapy with greater speed and precision than possible with other systems," says Charles Enke, MD, radiation oncologist at Nebraska Medicine.
 "This is two generations beyond our current Novalis stereotactic system with accuracy measured in increments of less than a millimeter.
 While most radiosurgery systems use up to two targeting systems, our institution has added a total of four additional targeting technologies to improve treatment accuracy."

 The TrueBeam STx can deliver treatments up to four times faster than other radiosurgery systems.
 Radiosurgery treatments that may typically take 30 to 60 minutes to administer, may now take just five to 20 minutes, depending on the type and location of the tumor being treated, notes Dr. Enke.
 This provides a more comfortable experience for the patient and less chance for tumor movement during the treatment.
 "Ongoing studies are showing that higher doses per treatment delivered over fewer treatments may be more effective," says Dr. Enke, "especially in areas such as prostate and lung cancer."